Thomas Playford I: Life in Australia

 Playford, his wife Mary Anne Playford (née Perry) and their little family emigrated in 1843 or 1844.
 Their travel details are unknown.

 Playford joined the Adelaide branch of an energetic sect of baptists self-identified as simply "Christians" or "Christian Brethren" and whose first chapel was opened on Bentham Street in 1848.
 A second was founded in Hindmarsh and a third at Grassy Flat, on the eastern side of present-day Norton Summit.
 That tiny church, which later became attached to the Baptist denomination, was replaced in 1886 by the 150-seat Norton Summit Baptist Church across the road.

-Playford was primarily associated with the Bentham Street chapel, and preached there regularly from 1850 to shortly before he died.
+Playford was mainly associated with the Bentham Street chapel, and preached there regularly from 1850 to shortly before he died.

 A recurring topic of his sermons was the Second Coming of Jesus Christ.

-By September 1846 Playford had erected a two-storey premises on his property in Hindley Street where Thomas and Hannah Welbourn established an eating-house.
+By September 1846, Playford had erected a two-storey premises on his property in Hindley Street, where Thomas and Hannah Welbourn established an eating-house.
 However Welbourn had become abusive towards his wife, took to drink and went prospecting, and Mrs Welbourn turned the eating-house into a boarding-house.

 Hannah Welbourn took her two children to Hobart for a year circa 1855; then to Hatfield, England, near her birthplace, where they stayed with relatives.
 The Welbourns returned to Adelaide two years later aboard a migrant ship.

 Hannah Welbourn's son Thomas Playford Welbourn married Ann Richardson on 12 July 1859.
 That same year he was operating a cooperage in Flinders Street in partnership with one William Wilkins, then from August 1865 on his own account.
 In 1869 he advertised to hire six or eight coopers.
 In 1873 the business became known as Welbourne, Davids, & Co.
 Welbourn retired in 1886 and died on the anniversary of both his birth and wedding.
 Welbourne Street, Mitcham, where he lived for fifty years, was named for him.

 In 1849 Thomas Welbourn had leased and later purchased Section No. 1079 of 118 acres, near Norton's Summit.
 Playford took over the Norton's Summit property in 1860.
 By 1864, part of the property had been sold to H. Norton, who paid £9 10s per acre.
 Playford also farmed at Mitcham, where he ran a small school, and, on occasion, preached at Bentham Street and Grassy Flat without payment.

 Playford donated land on Albert Street, Mitcham for a Christian chapel, which was opened in September 1860.

 He conducted services there without payment until his death, when the Rev. Tom Capel Davis (died 15 October 1875) became its first stipendiary minister, and the church was admitted to the Baptist Association.

 Playford died at his Mitcham home and his remains were buried in the Mitcham Baptist church cemetery, the service conducted by Henry Hussey.